 2.1 Open Hills, Old Ways & Commons

-This project is exploring the archaeology of the landscape using imagery specially captured by aerial laser scanners.
-The data is used by members of the community to discover and interpret the physical remains of past cultures visible in the landscape of today.
+This project explored the archaeology of the landscape using imagery specially captured by aerial laser scanners.
+The data was used by members of the community to discover and interpret the physical remains of past cultures visible in the landscape of today.

-The University of Chester is providing a combination of advice and research to support the project in bringing together communities with the history of local hills, in new discoveries, exploring and sharing stories from both recent and distant past, including:
+The University of Chester provided advice and research to bring together communities with the history of local hills, in new discoveries, exploring and sharing stories from both recent and distant past, including:

 - An airborne LiDAR (Light Detection And Ranging) survey of the whole area as an important resource for local volunteers, community groups and specialists for many local projects.
 LiDAR is a remote sensing technique giving a detailed three-dimensional model of the land surface, which can find hard-to-detect historic and archaeological features